honeycombio/observability-day-workshop/README.md

-# O11yDay Meminator
+# Meminator Workshop

-open this repo in Codespaces (or clone it) and `./run` (docker compose up)
+Open this repo in Codespaces (or clone it) and `./run` (docker compose up)

-## github.com/honeycombio/observability-day-workshop
+## github.com/honeycombio/meminator-workshop

-This contains a sample application for use in the Observability Day workshops.
+This contains a sample application for use in various workshops.

 See it in action: [meminator.honeydemo.io](https://meminator.honeydemo.io)